 - Massive leaks coming from the WH staff portrayed Trump as impulsive and childish, in stories published by the NYT and WAPO.

 - The State Department’s statement of apology for past LGBT discrimination was scrubbed from the official website.

 - Trump signed an executive order, reinstating AND expanding to an unprecedented degree, the Global Gag rule.
 He signed the order in the company of all white man (see photo below).

-- Days after being sworn in, Trump told lawmakers that 3–5 million illegal ballots cost him the popular vote.
+- Days after being sworn in, Trump told lawmakers that 3 to 5 million illegal ballots cost him the popular vote.
 Next day, Spicer repeated the same lie.

 - Trump froze EPA grants.

-- Trump banned EPA employees from providing infomation to reporters or on social media, about new contracts or grants.
+- Trump banned EPA employees from providing information to reporters or on social media about new contracts or grants.

 - Later, Trump banned multiple federal agencies from communications with members of Congress and the media.

 - Trump threatened to send Federal Troops to Chicago, citing false claims about crime rates.